Buryats

 - Parental Engagement

-- Parents are actively involved in their children's education, often emphasizing the importance of cultural heritage and language preservation.
+- Parents are highly involved in children's education, emphasizing the importance of cultural knowledge and formal education.

 - Family And Social Structure